Luis-D-Espinoza/Luis-D-Espinoza/README.md

 **`Perpetual Learner (Tech/History/Games)`**

 I'm a former historian with an itch to create beyond in black and white.
-As a self-taught frontend developer I cherish every project made from scratch that allows to me grow throughh creative solutions like civilizations before.
-Through my published writings in [history]() and [tech]() you can find more insight on my past and running endeavor.
+As a self-taught frontend developer I cherish every project made from scratch that allows to me grow through creative solutions like civilizations before.
+Through my published writings in [history]() and [tech]() you can find more insight on my past and ongoing endeavor.

 - 🔭 I’m currently working on frontend for a history sharing website for students, teachers, and enthusiasts
 - 🌱 I continue to improve on my javascript fundamentals